 5. Canning Jars.
 Canning jars should be standard in every home.
-Besides the high amount of canning I do, I use this for storage of all sorts of food and non-food items.
-I like to also purchase the plastic lids that can be used for storage purposes to save on canning lids.
+Besides the high amount of canning I do, I use this for the storage of all sorts of food and non-food items.
+I like to also purchase plastic lids that can be used for storage purposes to save on canning lids.
 I have canning jars of all sizes (4 ounces to 1 gallon) and use them every day.

 6. Candle Holders.
 I really like to burn candles and use them for a gentle light in the evenings.
 However, unless you use jar candles, candles are hard to burn and stay upright without candle holders.
 I have them for candlesticks as well as a few for pillar candles.
 They will protect your surfaces from hot wax and burn marks as well as keep the candles upright.

 7. Cast Iron Cookware.
 While I do love my stainless steel cookware, my cast iron cookware is my real favorite to cook with.
-You can use in on a stovetop, in an oven, on a grill (side burner and grate), on a camp stove, and over a fire.
+You can use it on a stovetop, in an oven, on a grill (side burner and grate), on a camp stove, and over a fire.
 With a little bit of care and maintenance, cast iron cookware can be passed on in your will.

 8. Towels and Rags.
 We don’t ever throw out towels in our house.
 If they smell too sour for human use, we use them for cleaning and other not-for-nice towel uses.
 Sometimes we leave the towels whole and sometimes we cut them up for a more user-friendly experience.
 Whatever you use them for, they can just be washed and used again.

 9. Oil Lamps.
 With proper care and the right oil, these lamps can be used forever.
 You may have to stock up on wicks or learn to make them yourself.
-You can also look up alternatives to use for oil in them, but the light they give is wonderful.
+You can also look up alternatives to use instead of oil in them, but the light they give is wonderful.
 They certainly light up a room better than candles and also help provide a little warmth to the room also.

 10. Tie Down Ratchet Straps.
-We have these in the shops, house, and every vehicle we own.
+We have these in the shops, houses, and every vehicle we own.
 They are used to keep totes closed, keep things in vehicles, keep things close, keep things together to fix them, and more.
-I couldn't imagine not having them around to help make life easier and safer.
+I couldn’t imagine not having them around to help make life easier and safer.